-People without a fixed mindset often give up during this stage.
-Fixed ideas about one’s identity derail growth: “It’s just not me…”
+People with a fixed mindset often give up during this stage.
+Fixed ideas about one’s identity often derail growth: “It’s just not me…”

 Can you think of an area in your life in which you act in this way?

-When we keep going, because we have a growth mindset, aiming to improve our situation, we then move into a stage of conscious incompetence.
+When we keep going, because we have a growth mindset, with the aim to improve our situation, we then move into a stage of conscious incompetence.

 Because blind spots are so hidden from our view often we can’t understand what’s really going on!

-The end of getting a new skillset is then unconscious competence.
+The end state of getting a new skillset is unconscious competence.
 The new skillset has become a part of us and it operates out of our subconscious.

 Allow me to give you some pointers further down the rabbit hole…